 Note 1: "Absolute Maximum Ratings" indicate limits beyond which damage to the device may occur, including inoperability and degradation of the device reliability and/or performance.
 Functional operation of the device and/or non-degradation at the Absolute Maximum Ratings or other conditions beyond those indicated in the Recommended Operating Conditions is not implied.
-The Recommended Operating Conditions is not implied.
-The Recommended Operating Conditions at which the device is functional and the device should not be beyond such conditions.
+The Recommended Operating Conditions indicate conditions at which the device is functional and the device should not be beyond such conditions.
 All voltages are measured with respect to the ground pin, unless otherwise specified.